If you walk into most gyms today, you’ll see a major contrast between the weights used by men and women.

 The Strength Continuum is a framework where strength and endurance exist on a continuum that defines the relationship between weight, reps, and training outcome.
 Strength is represented by the 1 repetition maximum (1RM), which is the maximum weight that can be lifted for one rep, and endurance is the ability to exert a lower force repeatedly over time.

-Low repetitions with high weight increases strength, whereas high repetitions with low weight increases endurance.
+Low repetitions with heavy weight increases strength, whereas high repetitions with light weight increases endurance.
 According to the concept, as repetitions increase there is a gradual transition from strength to endurance.